mtmanning93/Reach_reports/README.md

 #### Imagery

-Across the site I used just nine images.
-Seven of these are shown as the 'Home' pages main header image.
-These images were chosen as they cover a wide range of mountainous activites and all convey the main them of the site, adventure.
-These header images were taken from [Unsplash](https://unsplash.com/) a loyalty free high quality image resource.
+Across the site, I used just nine images.
+Seven of these are shown as the 'Home' page's main header image.
+These images were chosen as they cover a wide range of mountainous activities and all convey the main them of the site, adventure.
+These header images were taken from [Unsplash](https://unsplash.com/) a loyalty free high-quality image resource.

 ![Header Images](README_images/header_images.png)

 #### Logo

-The sites logo is a simple mountain emblem with bold and capitalised REACH after it.
-This is immediately visible to a user and allows the user to quickly identify the site, the colors are inkeeping with the sites theme.
+The site's logo is a simple mountain emblem with bold and capitalized REACH after it.
+This is immediately visible to a user and allows the user to quickly identify the site, the colors are in keeping with the site's theme.

 ![Reach site logo](README_images/logo.png)